srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

-During my time as a blockchain developer, I've learned a lot and have met amazing people.
+During my short stint as a blockchain developer, I've learned a lot and have met amazing people.
 While I acknowledge the skill and reverence of some developers in this domain, I still remain uncharmed by the zeal of web3.